-The valuation of assets and companies have always been intensely debated at thereoretical and academic level.
+The valuation of assets and companies has always been intensely debated at the theoretical and academic levels.
 In the real world, however, what matters the most is whether the views of buyers and sellers coincide – and, as a result, deals are consummated – or not.

-In the first sesssion, certain areas that complete and complement the core financial analysis for a valuation are covered, then complemented with case studies from recent deals.
+In the first session of our advanced business valuation training course, certain areas that complete and complement the core financial analysis for a valuation are covered, then complemented with case studies from recent deals.
 In the second session, a real-life case is discussed in detail.
 Participants will be required to bring laptops to the course and will be provided with Microsoft Excel models which will be used during the discussion.